What happens if I don’t sign the IEP?

 - You are unaware of the powers that you do hold as a parent.
 Parents do have power in the IEP process, no matter what your team has made you feel like.
 Here is a list of 5 times during the IEP process when your participation is essential.

 - You think that you are in this alone.
 We all feel alone at times.
 But kids with IEPs make up about 15% of the school population, so you are not alone.
 You feel alone, and that your only way to solve this is to not sign the IEP.
-Try my Facebook group, poke around your local community, but somehow, some way, you’ve got to find a support system in this.
+Poke around your local community, but somehow, some way, you’ve got to find a support system in this.
 Moms who go to IEP meetings with a friend or advocate, they don’t have to resort to “and I am not signing the IEP!”

 - You need more IEP process knowledge.
 Find workshops.
 Look up your state’s parent training center (every state has one!).
 But in addition to the 5 things I gave you above, you need to learn how to use the IEP process strategically so that you don’t end up frazzled and exclaiming “I’m not signing this!”